-Breathing and being aware of what’s going on are the only things you can do when dealing with pressure.
+Breathing in golf and being aware of what’s going on are the only things you can do when dealing with pressure.

 For the purpose of this post I will refer to adversity a lot but it means the same as pressure.